trivikr/git-push-test/README.md

 Testing git push with fast forward

-Message for local commit testing fast-forward merge
+Message for local commit with no new changes in remote during push